 Yes.
 ANIP arranges an insurance cover form with the ANU Insurance Office and a copy is sent to the host for their information.

 No. ANIP is a course for academic credit and students do not receive payment for their involvement.

-- As a representative of the ANU, you are expected to behave professionally and in accordance with ANU’s conduct policies.
+As a representative of ANU, you are expected to behave professionally and in accordance with ANU conduct policies.

-- Each institution has its own Code of Conduct and associated Values and Behaviours policies which you would be encouraged to review prior to commencing your placement.
+Each host will have its own Code of Conduct and associated Values and Behaviours policies which you are encouraged to review prior to commencing your placement.

 It is advised that you dress smartly in business attire when you are meeting your potential host, and throughout your placement.